Consensys/doc.tessera/docs/HowTo/Configure/Keys/File-Based-Key-Pairs.md

 # File-based key pairs

-To configure file-based [key pairs](Overview.md), provide the location of the files in the [configuration file](../../../Reference/SampleConfiguration.md#keydata).
+To configure Tessera to use file-based [key pairs](Overview.md), provide the location of the files in the [configuration file](../../../Reference/SampleConfiguration.md#keydata).
 You can use Tessera to [generate file-based keys].